exercism/rust/exercises/practice/pangram/.approaches/all-contains/content.md

 - This begins by lowercasing the input by using [to_lowercase][tolower].
 - It then checks if all letters in the alphabet are contained in the `sentence`, using the [`Iterator`][iterator] method [`all`][all] with the [`str`][str] method [`contains`][contains].
+If all of the letters in the alphabet are contained in the `sentence`, then the function will return `true`.

 [tolower]: https://doc.rust-lang.org/std/string/struct.String.html#method.to_lowercase
 [iterator]: https://doc.rust-lang.org/std/iter/trait.Iterator.html